Pathwright includes a powerful Scheduler with Custom Reminders feature that helps you pace your learners through a Course path.

 Release content periodically

-Learners do not automatically receive notifications when new content is published or unlocked, so you may want to manually send the class a message when this happens.
+Learners don't automatically receive notifications when new content is published or unlocked, so you may want to manually send the class a message when this happens.